Kotlin/KEEP/proposals/collection-literals.md

 ### Operator function restrictions

 The restrictions:
-1. One and only one overload in the _overloading group_ must have single `vararg` parameter.
+1. In the _overloading group_, one and only one `of` overload must have single `vararg` parameter.
-2. All overloads must have the return type equal by `ClassId` to the type in whom _static scope_ the overload is declared in.
+2. All `of` overloads must have the return type equal by `ClassId` to the type in whom _static scope_ the overload is declared in.
-3. All `of` overloads must be either extension on `Companion` of the target type, or be declared inside the companion and have zero extension receivers.
+3. All `of` overloads must be either extension on `Companion`, be declared inside the companion and have zero extension receivers, or be a static function declared in Java.
-4. The overloads must have zero context parameters.
+4. All `of` overloads must have zero context parameters.

-If the `of` function is marked with the `operator` keyword then the compiler should check and enforce all the restrictions.
+If the `of` function is marked with the `operator` keyword, then the compiler should check and enforce all the restrictions (except for Java, because Kotlin compiler cannot issue diagnostics in Java code).

 ```kotlin
 // Examples of valid declarations